Posted by admin | Posted in Politics | Posted on 15-02-2014-05-2008

 A question: Do we have to pay attention to Louisiana Gov. Bobby Jindal, now that he is no longer the Republican flavor of the month, and seems in no danger of recapturing that shining moment, the moment when he announced to the nation that good government requires not doing anything called “volcano monitoring”?

 I ask because he is now on the Invisible War on Religion bandwagon, which is the natural extension of the Invisible War on Christmas bandwagon, and which asserts that all religious freedoms are sacrosanct, but some more sacrosanct and others, and that means that if a hobby supply store has to carry the same health insurance as everybody else in spite of the owner having a little fish sticker on his car then we might as well all pack up and call it a day, because America isn’t America anymore.
-Also,
+Also, the gays.

 This is the next stage of the assault, and it is only beginning.
 Today, an overwhelming majority of those who belong to a religious denomination in America – that’s more than half the country – are members of organizations that affirm the traditional definition of marriage.
 All of those denominations will be targeted in large and small degrees in the coming years.